Our Next Book

 Direct experience

-Working through the foundations of this third book has clarified Mimochai's purpose.
+I'm so ready to bring this book to life.
+It honestly feels cathartic.
+Working through the foundations of this third book has clarified my purpose with Mimochai.
 Our motto has always been Live in Wonder, and I've always championed values of curiosity, creativity, and mindfulness.
-But for a while, with everything going on in the world, I wondered if it was a bit self-indulgent.
+But with everything going on in the world, I took a step back to reassess whether we were still heading in the right direction.

 I know this project is just a picture book, but looking back at my own life, picture books have made all the difference.
 The values and messages embedded in the finest stories were like secret codes and clues, without me even knowing it.
 I want there to be more stories that give children and grownups this inner sense of knowing as we navigate into an unknown future.
 This is the story I want to be a part of.